ianfhunter/Banshee/_doc/10 Character Creation/100_Basics/103_vital_stats.md

 ## Skills

-When you pick a Skill, you choose a categ
+When you pick a Skill, you can choose one category, with one specialization beneath it.
+A list of recommended specializations are given, but others could also be chosen with approval from your DM

 <!--
 === 5e Conversions ===